A square thumbnail of Dianne Twombly's artwork.

 Dianne Twombly

-Dianne Twombly is a Hamilton-based visual artist who digitally deconstructs abandoned or declining architecture and reimagines the artifacts in more spacious, dream-inspired landscapes that speak of the human connection to lost places.
-These neglected places—once vibrant and inhabited sites of human activity—now exist in spectacular worlds, balancing precariously but still grounded…if only on the edge of reality.
+Dianne Twombly is a Hamilton-based visual artist who photographs then digitally deconstructs abandoned or declining architecture and reimagines the artefacts in more spacious, dream-inspired landscapes that speak of the human connection to lost places.

-Twombly’s work addresses themes of decay, transformation, the passage of time, and cycles of life, death and rebirth in both natural and constructed environments.
-These new forms of architecture create space for personal reminiscence and for contemplation on the ways in which time alters our relationship with both past places and our own past selves.
+These neglected places—once vibrant and inhabited sites of human activity—now exist in spectacular worlds, balancing precariously but still grounded...if only on the edge of reality.
+These new landscapes create space for personal reminiscence and for contemplation on the ways in which times alters our relationship with both past places and our own past selves.